smpetersgithub/AdvancedSQLPuzzles/readme.md

 # Advanced SQL Puzzles

 This repository contains a collection of my SQL puzzles, tips and tricks, demos, and various writings.
-Feel free to rummage around, and I am constantly updating this repository, so check back often.
+Feel free to rummage around, I am constantly updating this repository, so check back often.

-:keyboard:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All SQL is written in Microsoft SQL Server T-SQL, unless otherwise noted.
+:keyboard:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All SQL is written in `Microsoft SQL Server T-SQL`, unless otherwise noted.

 :star:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Please consider giving a star to this repository if you find its contents informative!